Hurtak/sshfs-box/README.md

 - `urls`
     - `Required` field
-    - `Array` of strings of remote locations that sshfs-box will try to with SSHFS.
+    - `Array` of strings of remote locations that sshfs-box will connect to with SSHFS.
 - `folder`
     - `Required` field
-    - `String` of local folder where remote locations will be mounted.
+    - `String` of the local folder where remote locations will be mounted.
-    - If folder does not exist, it will be created automatically.
+    - If the folder does not exist, it will be created automatically.

 ## Potential improvements

-- Mounting/Unmounting of multiple locations are currently done in synchronous way, maybe we could pararelize if performance is a problem.
+- Mounting/Unmounting of multiple locations is currently done synchronously, maybe we could parallelize if performance is a problem.
 - Add support for separator - https://github.com/SBoudrias/Inquirer.js/#separator.

 ## TODO